 - Heat 1 teaspoon ghee in a pressure cooker and add the dal.
 Saute the dal for few minutes till dal turns light brown or aromatic.
 Next, add the rice.

-- Add water, needed salt, 1 tsp ghee and mix well.
+- Add water, needed salt, 1 teaspoon ghee and mix well.
 Close the lid and put the whistle weight on.
 Cook for 4 whistles on medium flame.
 Switch off the flame and wait for pressure to release naturally.

 - Now in another pan, add ghee and let it become hot.
 Once hot,add cashews.
 Once cashew turns golden brown, keep them aside.
 To the same pan,add cumin seeds, peppercorns, asafoetida, ginger, curry leaves.